Close Menu

 Proper Detergent Use and Preventing Suds Overflow

-Using too much detergent can cause excessive suds and bubbles, leading to a overflowing washing machine.
+Using too much detergent can cause excessive suds and bubbles, leading to an overflowing washing machine.
+Look for the HE certification logo on detergent packaging; non-HE formulas create excess suds that overwhelm the drain system in high-efficiency washing machines.
 Always follow the manufacturer’s recommendations for detergent amounts based on your laundry load size.
 Avoid using liquid fabric softeners, as they can contribute to suds buildup.

 Adjusting Water Level Settings to Match Laundry Load